eslint/eslint/docs/src/rules/getter-return.md

-Enforces that a `return` statement is present in property getters.

 The get syntax binds an object property to a function that will be called when that property is looked up.
 It was first introduced in ECMAScript 5:

 ```js